Previous Robots

 2018 - Vertigo

-Vertigo features a 4-CIM drop-center "tank" drive train, a motorized intake for picking up Power Cubes, and a CIM powered elevator.
-Built for the 2018 Power Up competition, Vertigo is able to pick up power cubes and place them on the switch as well as into the vault.
+Vertigo featured a 4-CIM drop-center "tank" drive train, a motorized intake for picking up Power Cubes, and a CIM powered elevator.
+Built for the 2018 Power Up competition, Vertigo was able to pick up power cubes and place them on the switch as well as into the vault.
 In its early stages, it had several successful climbs.
 Vertigo competed at the Duluth and Medtronic (formerly 10k Lakes) regional competitions, and made it to semi-finals at the Medtronic regional.

 |